 Please note that all applicants need to participate in an online admission interview.
 During this interview, you’ll need to prove your language skills and the admission committee will make their admission decision based on this.
 If you don’t reach the necessary language level, you won’t be granted admission even if you have a previously obtained language certificate.

-The entrace exam consists of two parts.
+Students applying for the partial study programme have to participate in an entrace exam which consists of two parts.
 On one hand, the applicants’ previous studies are evaluated (based on the transcripts and the final secondary certificate/high school diploma), motivation letter and any additional documents are checked as well.
 On the other hand, applicants need to participate in an online admission interview.
 During this interview applicants need to prove their English language skills and also their suitability for their chosen program.

 Type of entrance exam: